jenspfahl/anotherpass-browserextension/README.md

 ### Man-in-the-Middle attacks

-The communication between app and extension should usually happen in a local network, but still there is a risk of malicious actors in the same network.
+The communication between app and extension usually happens in a local network, but still there is a risk of malicious actors in the same network.
 For instance an attacker could have gained access to the local network and is able to sniff any network communication.

 Mitigations:

   * Each communication is encrypted as described above
-  * The `PKext` used to encrypt the `TKrs` is confirmed by using a QR-code and a fingerprint `F`.
+  * The `PKext` used to encrypt the `OTKrs` is confirmed by using a QR-code and a fingerprint `F`.
 Therefor all data encrypted with `PKext` is only decryptable  by the extension.
   * For each link request and for each credential request a shortened fingerprint is promped to the user on both ends to confirm uniquenes.
-This ensure that `PKapp` is indeed the public key of the app.
+This ensures that `PKapp` is indeed the public key of the app.

 ### Offline observers